Realiserad/fish-ai/README.md

 ## How to use

-Type a comment, and press `^X` to turn it into shell command!
+Type a comment, and press `^P` to turn it into shell command!

 You can also run it in reverse.
-Type a command and press `^X` to turn it into a comment explaining what the command does.
+Type a command and press `^P` to turn it into a comment explaining what the command does.